Overwatch: Overwatch series

 The original Overwatch game was released by Blizzard on May 24, 2016, for PC platforms, as well as eighth generation console platforms PlayStation 4 and Xbox One.
 A version of the game developed by Iron Galaxy for the Nintendo Switch was later released on October 15, 2019.
 Blizzard shut down servers for the game on October 3, 2022.

 Blizzard released Overwatch 2 via early access on October 4, 2022.
-The game was made free-to-play on PC and for the PlayStation 5 and Xbox Series S/X platforms, and employed full cross-platform play.
-As of March 2025, there are 42 playable characters in Overwatch 2, with Blizzard having announced the 43rd and 44th playable characters (Freja and Aqua) to be released later in 2025.
+The game was made free-to-play on PC, along with ports for the Nintendo Switch 2, PlayStation 5, and Xbox Series S/X platforms, supporting full cross-platform play.
+As of December 2025 there are 44 playable heroes.
+With a major update in February 2026, Blizzard rebranded Overwatch 2 as just Overwatch, addressing the development team's new focus on incorporating more narrative via seasonal storylines and treating Overwatch as a "forever game".

+A mobile version, Overwatch Rush, was unveiled in February 2026, being developed by an internal team separate from Team 4 in Blizzard.
+The game is presented in a top down mode to be more amenable to mobile players.
+The planned release and the extent of available heroes and game modes is not yet known at the time of this announcement.

 Heroes of the Storm crossover

 Until the warm reception of Overwatchs beta, Blizzard was unsure of representing Overwatch characters in Heroes of the Storm, their crossover multiplayer battle online arena (MOBA) video game.
-Around a month prior to the release of Overwatch, Blizzard added Tracer to the MOBA; PC Gamer called Tracer's addition to the game "a marketing move [for Overwatch], for sure."
+Around a month prior to the release of Overwatch, Blizzard added Tracer to the MOBA, modeled by Marc Brunet who was one of the original artists on Titan; PC Gamer called Tracer's addition to the game "a marketing move [for Overwatch], for sure."
 Afterwards, other characters and map elements from Overwatch were incorporated into Heroes.
 By the time the game transitioned to a maintenance mode in July 2022, a total of nine characters became playable in Heroes of the Storm, (Note: Ana, D.Va, Genji, Hanzo, Junkrat, Lúcio, Mei, Tracer, and Zarya were the nine Overwatch franchise characters added to Heroes of the Storm.) while battlegrounds based on the Overwatch maps Hanamura and Volskaya Industries were also included.
 A number of Overwatch-themed skins have been introduced for Heroes of the Storms "Overwatch cosplay" event in May 2021.